open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

     `OTEL_DOTNET_EXPERIMENTAL_OTLP_DISK_RETRY_DIRECTORY_PATH` environment
     variable.

-      The OTLP exporter uses a forked version of the [OpenTelemetry.PersistentStorage.FileSystem](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.PersistentStorage.FileSystem)
+      The OTLP exporter utilizes a forked version of the [OpenTelemetry.PersistentStorage.FileSystem](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.PersistentStorage.FileSystem)
-      library to store telemetry data on disk during temporary network failures.
-      Each transient failure results in the creation of a single file at the configured directory path on disk, which contains the request data in serialized format that was attempted to be sent to the OTLP ingestion.
+      library to store telemetry data on disk.
+When a transient failure occurs, a file is created at the specified directory path on disk containing the serialized request data that was attempted to be sent to the OTLP ingestion.
 A background thread attempts to resend any offline stored telemetry every 60 seconds.
-For more information on how these files are managed on disk, refer to the [File
+For more details on how these files are managed on disk, refer to the [File details](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.PersistentStorage.FileSystem#file-details).
-      details](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.PersistentStorage.FileSystem#file-details).

       Added in **TBD** (Unreleased).